2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Before placing the order, it may be relevant to consider the following points:

-- if you want these stickers to be able to be attached outdoors, you need **water-resistant stickers** ("waterproof" or waterproof);
+- If you want these stickers to be used outdoors, you need **water-resistant stickers** (waterproof or water-resistant).
-- make sure that your logo is smaller than the area announced when ordering**.
-In fact, this will help to avoid precision errors of the laser cuts, which may cut off part of your logo.
-This is usually explained at the time of ordering;
+- Ensure that your logo is smaller than the designated area when ordering.
+This will help avoid precision errors in the laser cuts, which may result in part of your logo being cut off.
+This is usually explained at the time of ordering.
-- consider **using a vector file** rather than an image file.
-This will improve print quality;
+- Consider **using a vector file** rather than an image file.
+This will improve print quality.
-- think carefully about the desired size**.
+- Think carefully about the desired size.
 For example, a circular sticker with a diameter of 8 cm is about the size of an adult's palm.
-Are you looking for this size, which is quite significant for visibility, or are you looking for something more discreet (4 cm in diameter, for example)?
+Are you looking for this size, which is quite noticeable for visibility, or are you looking for something more discreet (such as 4 cm in diameter)?
-- finally-and this is a bit technical-if you want a rich black print (a "four-color black"), the properties of this should be: 30% cyan, 30% magenta, 30% yellow, and 100% black.
+- Finally, and this is a bit technical, if you want a rich black print (a "four-color black"), the properties of this should be: 30% cyan, 30% magenta, 30% yellow, and 100% black.
 In cases where only 100% black is used, the result will be a somewhat grayish black.
 Fortunately, printers generally pay attention to this detail.
 So, you should not worry about it too much.

 ![image](assets/fr/38.webp)